dherrera-code/Weather-Forecast-App/README.md

 Monday goals: complete structure and API calls into console. (complete) Tuesday goals: The goal is to be around 25-45% done with your layout.
+wednesday: completed geolocation functionality when index first boots and implemented the search city functionality with input validation.
+(Starting to implement favorites functionality) (local storage getting used)

 Notes from Pallavi:
     Two pages: